 Maximum points represents the criteria weight

-For example, it’s very important for any PSD to HTML project that the pages work without JavaScript errors (3 points).
+For example, it’s very important for any Front End development project that the pages work without JavaScript errors (3 points).
 On the other hand, it’s easy to fulfill (1 point) and let’s assume it’s not problematic for your projects in general (1 point).
 In that case, a developer can get a maximum 5 points for meeting this criteria.

 If JavaScript errors are found during QA, the developer gets less points: eg. 3 points, depending on the amount of errors.

-The maximum points we use at XHTMLized for the each criteria are listed below:
+The maximum points we use at Xfive for the each criteria are listed below:

 - Are all required pages / states developed? – 5 points